viacheslav-lasukov/PMBoK6/Artefacts/Project Management Plan/Additional components/Management reviews.md

 ---
 tags:
   - "#additional-component"
-  - artefact
+  - "artefact"
-Description: ""
 ---
 # Description
 The component of the [[Project Management Plan]].

-Identifies the points in the [[Project]] when the [[Project Manager]] and relevant [[Stakeholders]] will review the progress to determine if performance is as expected, or if preventive or corrective actions are necessary.
+Identifies the points in the [[Project]] when the [[Roles/Project Manager]] and relevant [[Stakeholders]] will review the progress to determine if performance is as expected, or if preventive or corrective actions are necessary.